dji-sdk/Mobile-SDK-Doc/source/cn/quick-start/index.md

 The sample code includes both an Objective C sample project and a Swift Sample project.

-Since the sample code project has been integrated with [DJI iOS SDK CocoaPods](https://cocoapods.org/pods/DJI-SDK-iOS) and [DJIVideoPreviewer]() now, please check the following steps to install **DJISDK.framework** using CocoaPods after you downloading the project:
+Since the sample code project has been integrated with [DJI iOS SDK CocoaPods](https://cocoapods.org/pods/DJI-SDK-iOS) now, please check the following steps to install **DJISDK.framework** using CocoaPods after you downloading the project:

 **1.** Install CocoaPods